hkirk/I4dab-slides/slides/10 - NoSql and Mongo Intro/NoSql-and-Mongo.md

 ### Document databases

 * Denormalizing data
-    * Embedding all related data into a single document (Json in MongoDB)
+    * Embedding all related data into a single document (JSON in MongoDB)
-    * Retrieving or writing data in single operation
+    * Retrieving or writing document(s) in single operation
     * Fewer queries

 ----